 1. Are you a Mountaineering Club or Climbing Club?
 What is the club’s main activity?

-The heart of the club is top-rope climbing on the local sandstone.
-Away from home, our members’ preferred disciplines are Trad & Sport climbing.
+Despite our ‘Mountaineering’ name, the heart of the club is top-rope climbing on the easily accessible local sandstone.
+Away from home, our members’ preferred disciplines are Trad & Sport climbing in the UK.
 We don’t currently arrange hill walking weekends but some members meet locally for a walk / run.
 A small number of us enjoy summer alpine and Scottish winter mountaineering, usually once a year.

 2. Can I try out the club before committing to membership?

 Yes absolutely!
 Ideally we would like to meet you before accepting your application, similarly, we prefer you climb with us locally first, before joining a trip away.
 After a couple of sandstone / indoor climbs you will get a feel for whether we’re a good match.
 You can be a prospective member for a maximum of 3 months.